Topic: pH

 What changes the color to blue when water is used to clean containers that held elderberry juice I used for winemaking?

-MEMBERS ONLYYou’re right in assuming that it has something to do with acidity, but the answer you’re looking for is not exactly the presence of an acid but rather the absence of one.
-Fruit juices exist in the acidic realm of chemistry.
-They have a hydrogen ion content high enough to make the concentration of acid
+You’re right in assuming that it has something to do with acidity, but the answer you’re looking for is not exactly the presence of an acid but rather the absence of one.

 How do I adjust my wine’s pH without changing the TA?